jackhk12/feature-interactions/README.md

 You can customize the analysis and metrics calculation by modifying the script's command-line arguments.
 Refer to the script's documentation for a list of available options.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-This script was developed for use with Pupil Labs eye-tracking data.
+This script was developed from the original Pupil Labs developer Alpha Lab script for use with Pupil Labs eye-tracking data.
 Note: This tool is intended for research and analysis purposes.
 Make sure you have the necessary permissions to use eye-tracking data for your specific application.

 Feel free to contribute to this project or report any issues you encounter.